chicio/RangeUISlider/README.md

 </p>

 #### Programmatic
 You can also use RangeUISlider as a programmatic UI component by setting all the property you need in your code.
-Take a look at the [](https://github.com/chicio/RangeUISlider/blob/master/Demo/SetupProgrammaticViewController.swift) to see an example of programmatic setup.
+Take a look at the [example in the SetupProgrammaticViewController contained in the demo project ](https://github.com/chicio/RangeUISlider/blob/master/Demo/SetupProgrammaticViewController.swift) to see an example of programmatic setup.

 #### RangeUISliderDelegate